CyclotronResearchCentre/PRoNTo_MEEGatlas/README.md

 ## Issues

-With M/EEG, there are thus 2 issues if one wants the MKL machinery developed for brain images: 1/ turning the M/EEG signal into images, and 2/ building a meaningful atlas.
+With M/EEG data, there are thus 2 issues if one wants to use the MKL machinery developed for brain images: 1/ turning the M/EEG signal into images, and 2/ building a meaningful atlas.

 1. SPM provides tools to process M/EEG data and turn them into images for further statistical analysis.
-The `spm_eeg_convert2images.m` function does the job for a series of formats
+The `spm_eeg_convert2images.m` function does the job for a series of options

   ````
 %   mode       - type of images to generate one of: